rkapl123/DBAddin/docs/DBFuncs.md

 You can add another hierarchy layer by setting "(pathName)FirstLetterLevel" to "True", which adds the first letter as the top level hierarchy.

-You can decide for each sub-folder whether it's contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each sub-folder in "specialConfigStoreFolders", or you can decide for all sub-folders of that folder by just entering the topmost folder in "specialConfigStoreFolders".
+You can decide for each sub-folder whether its contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each sub-folder in "specialConfigStoreFolders", or you can decide for all sub-folders of that folder by just entering the topmost folder in "specialConfigStoreFolders".

 #### Inserting configurations